Are you a landlord with properties to rent?

 We can offer a two year lease with guaranteed monthly incomes and no void loss.

 Spring Housing Association can provide stress free property management services, enabling you to maximise your property investment while supporting vulnerable families.
 If you can help or to find out more call Spring Housing Association on 0121 663 1443.

 The council has worked with local partner organisations, including community and faith groups, to resettle 60 Syrian refugees (14 households) into the county since November 2016.

-The refugees were residing in countries neighbouring Syria and priority for resettlement has been given to women and children at risk, people in severe need of medical care and survivors of torture and violence.
+The refugees were temporarily residing in countries neighbouring Syria and priority for resettlement has been given to women and children at risk, people in severe need of medical care and survivors of torture and violence.

 Unaccompanied Asylum Seeking Children

 Herefordshire has committed to support 25 Unaccompanied Asylum Seeking Children (UASC), aged 17 or under at any one time, as part of the Home Office's National Transfer Scheme.

 As a UASC reaches 18 and becomes a care leaver, the council will take on further UASCs to maintain its commitment to supporting 25 UASC.

 General Asylum Dispersal Scheme